syncfusion-content/asp.netwebforms-docs/aspnet/PDF/Table.md

 pdfDocument.Close(True)

 {% endhighlight %}
+{% endtabs %}

-#### Formatting a grid
+### Formatting a grid

 This section explains you the direct options available to format PdfGrid.
 The PdfGridStyle class, accessible through Style property of PdfGrid provides options to format entire PdfGrid or parts of it.
 Formatting applicable for the entire PdfGrid using PdfGridStyle class is discussed here.
 Header, Row, Column, and Cell are discussed in the following sections.

  N> If the style properties are applied to both PdfGridCell and PdfGridRow, PdfGridCell takes the precedence.
 Following is an example for the exact order of precedence.